 “It’s an incredible story that shows us there is so much recovery that can go on in the brain,” Dr. Maher says.
 “Ryan will be forever my grounding to the idea that sometimes you must get out on the leading edge and take a chance.”

 “I feel more confident; I can do things without fear of failure,” says Ryan, who graduated in May from the University of Louisville with a bachelor’s degree in sports administration.
 “I’ve been successful in the classroom, which means I can now be successful in life.”

-Without intervention, Ryan would have succumbed to severe brain damage like so many other MPS patients before him, notes Elizabeth Maher, M.D., Ph.D., Professor of Internal Medicine, and Neurology and Neurotherapeutics with UT Southwestern’s Peter O’Donnell Jr. Brain Institute.
+Without intervention, Ryan would have succumbed to severe brain damage like so many other MPS patients before him, notes Elizabeth Maher, M.D., Ph.D., Professor of Internal Medicine, and Neurology with UT Southwestern’s Peter O’Donnell Jr. Brain Institute.

 Mark and Jeanne Dant were raising a happy, intelligent child in the late 1980s.
 Ryan’s growth was normal in his first few years, his body coordination was on par, and his vocabulary was expanding just like most children his age.